joshinsky/27666_Protein_Design/Day_1/Instructions_workingOnHPC_v01.md

 ## 5. Run the analysis

-There are **three ways** to run the same comparison — all produce the same scored table and plot.
+There are **three ways** to run the same comparison — Please do try working on the same in all three methods for learning.
-Pick whichever suits you.

 **Path A — Interactive notebook.** Open `tm_compare_batch.ipynb` and run it cell by cell.
 Best for exploring and seeing the table and plot inline as you go.
 (Run it on an interactive node after